TreeHacks/hackpack-chatbot/README.md

 Then, back in the Messenger dashboard, go to your app and click 'Add Product'.
 Find and choose 'Webhooks'.

-Back in the Messenger tab on the left side-bar, scroll to 'Webhooks' and paste the following in the "Callback URL" field: [ngrok url]/messenger/webhook
+Back in the Messenger tab on the left side-bar, scroll to 'Webhooks' and paste the ngrok url into the "Callback URL" field.

 In 'Verify Token', type 'TOKEN'.
+Usually, this should be a unique, secret key so Facebook can confirm it's *your* app that it's sending messages to.

 Check `messages` and `messaging_postbacks` in the "Subscription Fields" section.